revanthkumarJ/kisan_connect_client/readme/customer.md

 1. **Home Screen**
    - Displays a dynamic carousel updated by the Admin.
    - Features five rows of products with horizontal scrolling.
 Click on products to view images and detailed descriptions.
+   - Includes a **search bar** for users to find their desired products quickly and efficiently.
    - [Learn More](../readme/customer/home.md)

 2. **About Screen**